 Every year, as soon as the stores begin to display Christmas themed products, some people begin to whine about how Christmas has been commercialized.
 Why, they seem to be asking, can’t we just celebrate the birth of Jesus without all the ‘pagan nonsense’?

-Like C. S. Lewis I used to think that the way we celebrate the birth of our Savior was pagan and wrong.
+Like a number of Christians, I used to think that the way we celebrate the birth of our Savior was pagan and wrong.
 If we search history, we can, I think, find some answers.
 In addition, I think we will also find some help from Holy Scripture.
-But I suspect, if you are one to moan and groan about how we’ve ‘destroyed Christmas’ then you won’t like what I’m about to tell you.
-Because, you see, I think the way we celebrate Christmas is God’s plan!
+But I suspect, if you are one to moan and groan about how we’ve ‘destroyed Christmas’ then you may be surprised at what I’m going to tell you.
 Like many, I used to think we had let our sinful natures destroy this beautiful Holy Day.
 Now, I think otherwise.
+Now, you see, I think the way we celebrate Christmas is God’s plan!

 My first encounter with this argument occurred many years ago when there was a huge outcry about people using “Xmas” or “X-Mass” instead of “Christmas”.
 I was amused to learn that the “X” was a traditional Christian way of writing “Christ”.
 That’s because the ‘X’ stands for the Cross.
 So, “X-mas” means more than just ‘Christmas’, it incorporates the concept of the Cross.
 This gave me much amusement, because I love to burst the balloons of people who issue much ‘hot air’ concerning topics of which they know very little.
 (I think Jesus did the same thing, bursting the balloons of Pharisees and Sadduccees…and He is a good role model…Also, I try to do the research and not just fill the air with my voice.)